 - A structural survey to guarantee that the roof can support the weight

 - Water access for the green space (while these plants are typically more drought resistant, no plant is drought proof and will require watering when rain levels are low)

 Another sustainable roofing system installed by Jones & Cleary is:

 We also specialize in “cool roofing”, or true white membrane applications.
 A cool roof is obtained by adding insulation to the roof and them installing a true white roofing membrane.
 This is particularly important in the Chicagoland area with the implementation of new roofing codes by the City of Chicago which state:

 - A new low sloped roof must have an initial reflectivity of .72 and an emissivity of .92

 - Reflectivity is the measurement at which the sunlight is reflected off of the roof surface

-- Emissivity is the measurement at which heat is dissipated off of the roof surface
+- Emissivity is the measurement at which heat is dissipated from the roof surface

-Contact Jones & Cleary Roofing and Sheet Metal for more information on green and sustainable roofing systems in Chicagoland.
+Contact Jones & Cleary for more information on green and sustainable roofing systems in Chicagoland.